Marginal Loss Factors

 2. Calculating volume-weighted losses

-- Aggregating adjusted volumes over the financial year
+• Aggregating these losses over the financial year

 This approach aligns with the AEMC’s guidelines on loss factor calculations.